-The samurai class who had driven the Restoration, and particularly the lower samurai class, was increasingly dissatisfied as they saw their entrenched interests stripped away in the name of Meiji.
+The samurai class who had driven the Restoration, and particularly the lower samurai class, was increasingly dissatisfied as they saw their entrenched interests stripped away the name of Meiji.
 Even the reward stipends that were to repay service during the Restoration were paid in meager sums to the lower samurai class who actually did the work, but generously to the old fief lords and noble families.
-That is why revolts by discontented samurai were seen in precisely those fiefs that had been the strongest supporters of the Restoration.
-The 1874 Saga Rebellion led by former counselor of state Shinpei Eto took place in the prefecture from which Okuma hailed, and was unmercifully put down by Toshimichi Okubo, who feared the spread of samurai uprisings.
+That is why revolts by discontented samurai were seen in precisely the fiefs that had been the strongest supporters of the Restoration.
+The 1874 Saga Rebellion led by former Counselor State Shinpei Eto took place in the prefecture from which Okuma hailed, and was unmercifully put down by Toshimichi Okubo, who feared the spread of samurai uprisings.
 In 1876, there was the Shin-pu-ren Rebellion in Kumamoto, which gave rise to the Akizuki Rebellion in Fukuoka (the former Akizuki Fief), and from there spread to the Choshu Fief, which had been a leading force in the Restoration itself.
-In Choshu, it became the Hagi Rebellion under former counselor of state Issei Maebara.
-Then, in 1877, Takamori Saigo led the Satsuma Rebellion in the Satsuma Fief, the other leading actor in the Restoration.
+In Choshu it became the "Hagi Rebellion" under former Counselor of State Issei Maebara.
+Then in 1877, Takamori Saigo led the Satsuma Rebellion in the Satsuma Fief, the other leading actor in the Restoration.
 Saigo found himself caught between the goals of the Restoration and the dissatisfactions of the samurai.
-He pinned his hopes on an invasion of Korea, but was ultimately unable to avoid collision with the new government.
-Perhaps more than anyone else, Saigo embodies the conflicts of the Meiji Restoration, a semi-feudal revolution by the lower samurai class.
+He pinned his hopes on an invasion of Korea, but ultimately was unable to avoid collision with the new government.
+Perhaps more than anyone else, Saigo embodies conflicts of the Meiji Restoration, a semi-feudal revolution by the lower samurai class.